-The HRA Business Plan sets out how the Council will deliver its vision for the HRA including, investment in the housing stock, maintaining all homes to the Lincoln Homes Standard and the process of tenant consultation to agree priorities for investment in existing stock over and above the Decent Homes Standard.
 It also demonstrates that the proposed investment programme is financially viable by indicating that the underlying HRA debt is repayable within the 30-year period of the Business Plan, should the Council choose to do so.
 There is, however, no obligation to repay debt and the MTFS does not assume this is the case.
 Further borrowing to fund HRA investment is now limited by prudence rather than the old system of an imposed borrowing cap.
-Currently the HRA borrowing requirement stands at £74m and is expected to increase to £78m by the end of 22/23 and £81m by the end of the MTFS period.
-This additional borrowing is being used to fund new build expenditure.
+Currently the HRA borrowing requirement stands at £79.3m and is expected to increase to £82.3m by the end of the MTFS period.
+This additional borrowing is being used to fund new build and purchase & repair expenditure.